-ii.
-Operational Parameters
+B. Operational Parameters

 - 1. Aircraft will not carry pilots or passengers, and aircraft will not carry explosive materials or flammable liquid fuels. - 2.
 UAS must be operated within visual line of sight of the pilot at all times. - 3.
 UAS may not be flown at ground speeds exceeding 30 knots. - 4.
 Flights will be operated at an altitude of no more than 400 feet above ground level. - 5.
-Each sUAF operation will be completed within 20 minutes flight time or 25% battery power remaining, whichever occurs first.
-At 30% battery the sUAS will enter a return and land sequence, at 20% it will land immediately. - 6.
-The UAS flight will be aborted in the event of unpredicted obstacles or emergencies in accordance with the Operations Manual. - 7.
-Operations will be limited to sparsely populated areas under the land owners consent.
+Each UAS operation will be completed within 20 minutes flight time or with 25% battery power remaining, whichever occurs first.
+At 30% battery the UAS will enter a return and land sequence; at 20% it will land immediately. - 6.
+UAS will not be operated over any person (other than participating KalScott Engineering personnel) at an altitude that is hazardous to persons or property on the surface in the event of a UAS failure or emergency. - Distance from participating persons will be specified in the Operations Manual. - b.
+Operations will be conducted as far as practicable from nonparticipating persons. - 7.
+The UAS flight will be aborted in the event of unpredicted obstacles or emergencies in accordance with the Operations Manual. - 8.
+Prior to operations, a flight demonstration, administered by an operator approved and qualified pilot will be successfully completed and documented.
+Documentation will be made available for review by Administrator upon request. - 9.
+The operator must obtain an Air Traffic Organization (ATO) issued Certificate of Waiver or Authorization (COA) prior to conducting any operations under this grant of exemption. - a.
+This COA will also require the operator to request a Notice to Airmen (NOTAM) not more than 72 hours in advance, but not less than 48 hours prior to the operation. - 10.
+Operations will be limited to sparsely populated areas, under the land owners consent, for which a COA has been issued. - 11.
+Petitioner will display signage notifying the public of UAS operations before beginning operations.
+Signs will be approximately 18" x 24" in size and will be placed in locations that will be visible from adjacent roadways at least 5 minutes prior to UAS operations. - 12.
+Before conducting operations, the radio frequency spectrum used for operation and control of the UAS will comply with the FCC or other appropriate government oversight agency requirements.